ewhicher/boomer/content/collections/pages/talk.md

         text: 'How to use it: '
       -
         type: text
-        text: "The tips included in the Cheat Sheet are designed to work in partnership with the Engagement Framework in order to influence behaviour change and the Mindsets of Gen Z. While each tip applies across the Gen Z audience, some are designed to place greater emphasis on influencing particular Gen Z Mindsets more than others.\_"
+        text: 'The tips included in the Cheat Sheet are designed to work in partnership with the Engagement Framework in order to influence behaviour change and the Personas of Boomer Women.
+While each tip applies across the Boomer Women audience, we encourage you to consider how these might be best adapted to suit specific personas within your communications tactics and targeting.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "Hover over the image below to access the download.\_"
 link_text:
   -
     type: paragraph